BenjaminRodenberg/TimeSteppingAlgorithms/README.md

 # Convergence Study

 This code can be used to perform convergence studies in a partitioned multi-physics multi-scale setup.
 As a benchmark scenario the 1D heat transport equations is solved.
 For details see [1].
 The convergence studies performed by this code are identical to the ones described in [1].
-However, for a lower runtime, the discretization slightly differs for [1].
+However, for a lower runtime, a different discretization is used here.

 ## Experimental Series 1